OPPA COMPETITION TIPS

-- Register: Go to the online registration and create your new account at www.printcompetition.com.
+- Register: Go to the online registration and create your new account at printcompetition.com.
 The cost is $10/ image or album.
-Registration generally opens a month before the competition and closes midnight the Tuesday before the competition.
+Registration generally opens a month before the competition.
+Please see printcompetition.com for submission deadlines.
 You can upload your images at any time during that period.
 However, your entry will not be officially registered until the fee is paid.
 Because entry is limited, it’s recommended that you register and upload early to reserve your spot in the competition.

-- Submit Images: Upload your completed images to www.printcompetition.com before midnight the Tuesday before the competition.
+- Submit Images: Upload your completed images to printcompetition.com; submission deadlines are listed there.

-- Come to the Competition: Participation in the competition by observing or entering is the best way to get the most out of OPPA’s competitions.
+- Join us during Judging: Participation in the competition by observing or entering is the best way to get the most out of OPPA’s competitions.

 100 – 95 Exceptional